Quramy/tsuquyomi/README.md

 # Tsuquyomi

-This is a Vim plugin for TypeScript developers.
+Tsuquyomi is a Vim plugin for TypeScript developers.

-**Still developing...**

 ## Features